mahloola/osuCollector-frontend/README.md

 - update their collections.db file to include all of the selected collections
 - figure out how to store the user's collections.db: should it check for updates every time they log on? how should this work
 - all together this is prob the hardest feature to implement but it's the main thing osuCollector has to offer so that would be insane

-### `Pagination`

-- fix API routes to use query parameters rather than path parameters
-- implement pagination using 'startFrom' and 'count' query parameters

 ### `Searchbar`
 - allow users to search for a collection via